star-whale/starwhale/README.md

   - 🥑 **Task**: Operation entity.
 Tasks are in some specific steps.

 - **Scenarios**: Starwhale provides the best practice and out-of-the-box for different ML/DL scenarios.
-  - 🚝 **Model Training(TBD)**: Use Starwhale Python SDK to record experiment meta, metric, log, and artifact.
+  - 🚝 **Model Training(WIP)**: Use Starwhale Python SDK to record experiment meta, metric, log, and artifact.
   - 🛥️ **Model Evaluation**: `PipelineHandler` and some report decorators can give you complete, helpful, and user-friendly evaluation reports with only a few lines of codes.
   - 🛫 **Model Serving(TBD)**: Starwhale Model can be deployed as a web service or stream service in production with deployment capability, observability, and scalability.
 Data scientists do not need to write ML/DL irrelevant codes.